State of California Electrician Certification

-The WBFAA UATC Spring 2017 semester begins January 18, 2017.
+The WBFAA UATC Fall 2018 semester begins August 15, 2018.
 Call the WBFAA UATC at 800-809-0280.
 Please register new apprentices in advance of this start date.
 The WBFAA UATC is open to member companies of the CAA or CAFAA who require having registered apprentices with the State of California.

 Certification – Fire/Life Safety Technician – Renewal

 For Fire/Life Safety Technicians with 4,000 hours of work experience, the state law requires them to be certified by passing the state exam.
 The renewal application is posted at ww.dir.ca.gov/das and the state does not send out reminders.
 For information on the Electrician Certification Program visit www.dir.ca.gov/das and follow the links.
 The WBFAA UATC has certification prep material available to member companies of the WBFAA UATC.
 If you are a member and would like the material, please contact the WBFAA UATC at 800-809-0280 or email email@example.com.

 Note on Update for State Certification Exam Brooks 2017: